Maximum Likelihood Degrees of Brownian Motion Tree Models: Star Trees and Root Invariance: Discussion

-Computational results show that our formula does not generalize to other BMT models.
-For example, the table in \Cref{fig:equivalence_root} lists all possible non-star tree topologies in $7$ leaves, the degree of the vanishing ideal (deg), reciprocal maximum likelihood degree (rmld) , and the maximum likelihood degree (mld).
-We computed the ML-degrees using the software \texttt{HomotopyContinuation.jl} \cite{HomotopyContinuation}.
 Unlike in the case of the reciprocal ML-degree (see \cite{boege2021reciprocal}), there is not an obvious way to extend the formula for the ML-degree of a star tree to a formula for trees of any topology.
-The methods that we use in Section \ref{sec:StarTree} also do not directly extend to arbitrary trees.
-In many cases, the common vanishing locus of $\det(K_\T(\theta))$ and the score equations with denominators cleared is positive dimensional, so one cannot directly apply B\'ezout's theorem.
+The methods that we use in Section \ref{sec:StarTree} also do not directly extend to arbitrary trees. {When $\T$ is not a star tree,} the common vanishing locus of $\det(K_\T(\theta))$ and the score equations with denominators cleared may be positive dimensional, so one cannot directly apply B\'ezout's theorem.
 However, we are hopeful that our formulas for $\det(K_\T(\theta))$ and the degree of the path map will be useful in future approaches to this problem.